STealthy-and-haSTy/SublimeScraps/README.md

 and customizations that are probably better stored as gists, but what can I say, I'm a rebel.

-Some of the contents are are customizations that I use myself that others may find useful, possibly as a jumping off point for their own user specific customizations.
+Some of the contents are customizations that I use myself that others may find useful, possibly as a jumping off point for their own user specific customizations.